Scott Pruett: Broadcast work

 Pruett worked for several years as a commentator for Champ Car races on the former Speed Channel.
 He is well known for his trackside interviews, frequently interjecting the greeting "Hi to my family at home" mid-sentence when answering a question.
 On January 26, 2017, he was named to the Motorsports Hall of Fame of America.

 Personal life

-Scott and his wife have also opened Pruett Vineyards in Northern California.
-In November 2012 their Lucky Lauren Red was given a score of 93 points from Wine Spectator.
+Pruett and his wife have also opened Pruett Vineyards in Northern California.
+In November 2012, their Lucky Lauren Red was given a score of 93 points from Wine Spectator.

-In 2021, he returned to Chip Ganassi Racing as the strategist for IndyCar rookie and seven-time NASCAR Cup champion Jimmie Johnson.
+In 2021, Pruett returned to Chip Ganassi Racing as the strategist for IndyCar rookie and seven-time NASCAR Cup champion Jimmie Johnson.

-In 2025, he was inducted into the Trans-Am Series Hall of Fame as part of the inaugural class.
+In 2025, Pruett was inducted into the Trans-Am Series Hall of Fame as part of the inaugural class.